Skip to main content

 Tip

-For example, only traffic for protocols such as HTTP, HTTPS, FTP, SMTP, POP3, and IMAP are allowed on a public network.
+For example, only traffic for protocols such as HTTP, HTTPS, FTP, SMTP, POP3, and IMAP is allowed on a public network.
 Most of those are TCP-only.
-For connections through such a network, including support for TCP connections is helpful.
+Supporting TCP connections is helpful for connections through such a network.
 By default, we choose port TCP 443, the same port as HTTPS traffic, which is usually allowed even on restrictive networks.

 We consider TCP less ideal due to the possibility of the TCP meltdown phenomenon, which occurs when you stack one transmission protocol on top of another (such as TCP traffic transported within an OpenVPN TCP tunnel).
 The underlying layer may encounter a problem and attempt to correct or compensate for it, but the layer above overcompensates, which causes delays and problems.